The-Scripters-Guild/ForgeWiki/general/guides-and-tutorials/gitbook-markdown-syntax.md

 Lists can be used anywhere, including inside other blocks.
 They can only include inline content and other (nested) lists.

-## Infoboxes, quotes and code blocks&#x20;
+## Infoboxes, quotes and code blocks

 Infoboxes:

 {% hint style="info" %}
-Hint
+**Note:** Info box for communicating important information.
 {% endhint %}

 {% hint style="warning" %}
-Caution
+**Caution!:** Warning box for notifying the reader of potential risk.
 {% endhint %}

 {% hint style="danger" %}
-Danger
+**Danger!:** Danger box for notifying the reader of a irreversible hazard.
 {% endhint %}

 {% hint style="success" %}
-Success
+**Best Practice:** Success box for communicating a successful action.
+Could be used for "Best Practice" type information.
 {% endhint %}

 > A quote block